SiavashKhosravi/prediciting-binding-site-of-transcription-factor/README.md

 # prediciting-binding-site-of-transcription-factor
-random forest model was used to predict the binding site of transcription factor.
+random forest model was used to predict the binding site of a transcription factor.